-Another key factor we don't see discussed enough is the exposure of applications and data through APIs, using tools such as IBM® z/OS® Connect, Amazon API Gateway, Google Apigee, or Microsoft® Azure® Logic App Connectors.
+Another integral fundamental we don't see discussed enough is the exposure of applications and data through APIs, using tools such as IBM zOS Connect, Amazon API Gateway, Google Apigee, or Azure Logic App Connectors.

-The value of comprehensively and securely exposing your applications and data cannot be underestimated, especially given the number of disparate data sources and technologies on the mainframe that are typically deployed over the course of years.
-Unlocking the data for use in new and innovative ways-from in-depth analytics to fraud detection and Al-is a crucial step forward.
-Taking that step not only facilitates improved organizational outcomes and citizen insights, but also grants teams new capabilities to leverage machine learning functionalities, improved reporting, and even create low-code or no-code applications.
+The business value of comprehensively and securely exposing your applications and data cannot be underestimated, especially given the number of different data sources and technologies on the mainframe that have been used through the years.
+Unlocking the data for use in new and innovative ways-from in-depth analytics to fraud detection and Al-is a crucial step forward, and one businesses should not shy away from.
+Taking that step not only facilitates improved business outcomes and customer insights, but also grants teams new capabilities to leverage machine learning functionalities, improved reporting, and even create low-code or no-code applications.

-This exposure has the added benefit of making the mainframe accessible to a newer, younger workforce, something NASCIO shares is a continued area of concern for state and local government leaders.
+This exposure has the added benefit of making the mainframe accessible to a newer, younger workforce.
 If, through API integration-which allows apps to run both on and off the mainframe-you enable more modern types of languages like Java or Python, new hires can be directly involved in your application, development, and maintenance (ADM) space.